 Android devices often feature unwanted apps and removing them can sometimes require more complicated procedures.

 You can start by trying to disable the apps that you don’t want.
 Just perform the following actions:

 It will no longer run in the background and eat up your RAM.
 However, it won’t be removed from your phone and will still use your storage space.

 Not all smartphones are equally burdensome.
-Try the Google Pixel or Motorola Z series for a more natural Android experience.
+Try the Google Pixel or Motorola Z series for a more natural experience and minimal Android bloatware.
 Another option is buying an unlocked phone that, which is not tied to a carrier as some of the bloatware comes from carriers.
 Cheaper phones like Xiaomi usually includes more bloatware.
 Similarly to the situation with laptops described above, phone manufacturers reduce the prices of the phones by getting additional income from software developers.